cBioLab/sWM/README.md

 # Query file format
 	   1st line	 : The length of this query data
-	   2nd line	 : The number of comunications per one character 3rd line  : Query data
+	   2nd line	 : The number of communications per one character (  )
+	   3rd line  : Query data

 # Copyright Notice